-Our Learning Engagement (LE) Reports are issued digitally every three weeks to parents and students.
-LE reports provide an overview of a student's engagement and effort in classwork, homework, organisation and behaviour for every class.
+Our Learning Engagement (LE) indicators are issued digitally every week to parents and students.
+LE reports provide an overview of a student's engagement and effort in classwork and indicate whether they are living the Wakatipu Way in each of their classes.